nav064/conwaysgameoflife/README.md

 # Conway's Game of Life - An oversimplified version though

-Use function "play" to run the game
+Use function "play" to run the game.

+**play function has these parameters

 board - 2 dimensional array.
 The output will be captured in this.